 Leave Kuala Namu Airport and proceed to the city center of Medan the capital of North Sumatra and an interesting melting pot of Chinese, Malay, Indian and Batak people living together in harmony.

-End your walk at Tip Top restaurant which history dates back to the time of Dutch colonization and
+Lunch will be served at Tip Top Restaurant which history dates back to the time of Dutch colonization and

 Enjoy lunch here before heading to the hotel (check-in time is 14:00).